ccrownhill/serpens_os/README.md

 1. Got into 32 bit protected mode and printed Hi on third line with VGA text mode buffer at 0xb8000 to confirm that the switch was successful
 1. Got VGA screen driver to work for displaying basic text.
 1. Got keyboard polling driver to work.
-1. Setup idt and successfully tested it with a test interrupt.
+1. Setup interrupts
+1. Get memory map with BIOS interrupts

 ## Compilation